postgrespro/mmts/generations2.md

 Point 3) is related to promises of not joining gens < n after voting for n.
 WIthout it, we might hang without good gen forever. e.g. with nodes ABC:
  - C is online in gen 5 BC
- - Some nodes/network problems
+ - Gen 6 AB appears, B in it.
- - B proposes to vote for gen 8 BC
+ - Another switch, now B proposes to vote for gen 8 BC
  - C agrees to 8 BC
- - B gets C's vote and declares 8 ABC as chosen.
+ - B gets C's vote and declares 8 BC as chosen.
  - A proposes to vote for gen 10 ABC
  - C agrees to 10 ABC, thus promising never enter gens < 10
  - A dies